 Using and Evaluating Supporter Forms

-If you need to create a branding meant for supporter forms, just follow the instructions in this article to create a reusable branding that is exactly how you’d like supporter forms fundraising for you to look.
+If you need to create a branding meant for supporter forms, follow the instructions in this article to make a reusable branding that is how you’d like supporter forms fundraising for you to look.
 Under “Save Options” in the branding editor, make sure to toggle the “Make branding reusable” button to “Yes” and give the branding a name before saving so you can use it on other forms.
 Then follow the instructions below!

 If you already have a reusable branding you’d like to use for your supporter forms, open up any form that is using that branding.
 Click “Edit” on the form navigation bar (navbar) to open up the form editor.